 Deprivation of Liberty Safeguards (DoLS) applications cannot be made by members of the public.
 Applications can only be made by care homes or hospitals.

-If you are a member of the public and need advice about a Deprivation of Liberty Safeguards (DoLS) application for a Somerset person who is in a care home or a hospital, contact the DoLS team for advice.
+If you need help with a Deprivation of Liberty Safeguards (DoLS) application for someone in Somerset who is in a care home or hospital, you should contact the DoLS Team for advice.
 Please email the team at dolsinformation@somerset.gov.uk.
 This mailbox is constantly monitored on weekdays but not on Bank Holidays.

-Staff who work in care homes and hospitals can use the application form on this page.
+Staff who work in care homes and hospitals can use the application form on this Professional Choices webpage.

 Information for professionals